pulumi/docs/content/docs/reference/pkg/azure-nextgen/edgeorder/orderbyname.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const orderByName = new azure_nextgen.edgeorder.v20201201preview.OrderByName("orderByName", {
+const orderByName = new azure_nextgen.edgeorder.OrderByName("orderByName", {
     addressDetails: {
         shippingAddress: {
             contactDetails: {